mammix2/kobocoin-explorer/README.md

 Create user with read/write access:

     > db.createUser( { user: "iquidus", pwd: "3xp!0reR", roles: [ "readWrite" ] } )

+*note: If you're using mongo shell 2.4.x, use the following to create your user:

+    > db.addUser( { user: "username", pwd: "password", roles: [ "readWrite"] })

 ### Get the source